A minimal phase-coupling model for intermittency in turbulent systems

-At difference from the stochastic `phase-only' Burgers model studied in \cite{MurrayBustamante2018}, in this paper we combine theory and simulations to provide, for the first time, a dynamical systems link between real-space intermittency and phase correlations in Fourier space.
-We do so by means of a minimal description of hydrodynamic turbulence derived from a PDE model, preserving the whole richness of multi-scale spatial and temporal statistics.
+In this letter we combine theory and simulations to provide a dynamical systems link between real-space intermittency and phase correlations in Fourier space.
+We do so by means of a minimal deterministic description of hydrodynamic turbulence derived from a PDE model, preserving the whole richness of multi-scale spatial and temporal statistics.
 The model is formulated in terms of Fourier phases whose dynamical coupling resembles the one in Navier-Stokes turbulence: specifically, it is Burgers turbulence with the important distinction that the amplitudes are kept at fixed values such that only the phases evolve, obeying a deterministic system that supports a turbulent attractor.
 By changing the energy spectrum slope we can tune the coupling strength of the phases and study how the dynamics (intermittency) changes.
 We find that the system transitions to non-Gaussian statistics as the spectrum is gradually steepened.
 For slopes beyond a certain value, the rare fluctuations become less extreme and return to near-Gaussian statistics.
 Strikingly, the strongest deviations occur in the intermediate range, within the range of values attained by turbulent systems.
 Within this range, the dimension of the strange attractor collapses to a minimum, indicating that non-Gaussian real-space statistics are related to the collapse of the dynamical system onto a lower-dimensional manifold.
-Our work sheds light on the emergence of coherent structures and the associated phase synchronization phenomena \footnote{In this paper, \emph{synchronization} is understood as a transient state whereby the phases of the Fourier modes over an extended range of spatial scales evolve following similar patterns, showing strong correlations during finite time intervals.
-This is similar to the definition used in classical phase models \cite{rosenblum1996phase, boccaletti2002synchronization}, although our work is the first, to our knowledge, to study synchronization in a Fourier phase model based on a system with quadratic nonlinearity.}, establishing deep connections between the statistical theory of non-equilibrium systems and dynamical systems theory. {\sc The model.} As a starting point, let us consider the one-dimensional Burgers equation
+Our analysis sheds light on the emergence of coherent structures and the associated phase synchronization phenomena \footnote{In this paper, \emph{synchronization} is understood as a transient state whereby the phases of the Fourier modes over an extended range of spatial scales evolve following similar patterns, showing strong correlations during finite time intervals.
+This is similar to the definition used in classical phase models \cite{rosenblum1996phase, boccaletti2002synchronization}, although our work is the first, to our knowledge, to study synchronization in a Fourier phase model based on a system with quadratic nonlinearity.}, establishing connections between the statistical theory of non-equilibrium systems and dynamical systems theory. {\sc The model.} As a starting point, let us consider the one-dimensional Burgers equation

 This simple prototypical PDE is reminiscent of the Navier-Stokes equations, known to develop multi-scale bifractal scaling properties, shocks, non-Gaussian statistics and many other non-trivial statistical features \cite{zikanov1997statistics,balkovsky1997intermittency,bec2007burgers,da1994stochastic,chekhlov1995kolmogorov,eyink2015spontaneous,she1992inviscid,bouchaud1995scaling,weinan2000invariant,buzzicotti2016intermittency}.
 We consider a one-dimensional field $u(t,x)$ on a $2\pi$-periodic domain with Fourier decomposition